sanskrit/raw_etexts_english/blogs/manasataramgini/2008-11-05_some-artwork-by-matashri-in-connection-to-recent-vrata-s.md

 +++
-title = "Some artwork by mAtAshrI in connection to recentxa0vrata-s"
+title = "Some artwork by mAtAshrI in connection to recent vrata-s"

 +++
 Some of the family images in display